nuhb008/DOOFS-PROJECT-Final-2024/README.md

 ![SceneBuilder](https://img.shields.io/badge/SceneBuilder-GUI-orange.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-DOOFS is a **JavaFX-based desktop food ordering application** developed as a final academic project.
+DOOFS is a **JavaFX-based desktop food ordering application** developed as a Javafx project.
 It simulates a local food delivery and reservation system, allowing users to browse menus, place orders, and manage them in real-time using a smooth graphical interface built with SceneBuilder.

 ---